nathanhoad/godot_input_helper/docs/Devices.md

 InputHelper.guess_device_name() # Maybe "xbox" if you have an XBox controller plugged in
 ```

+The last known controller is available under `InputHelper.last_known_joypad_device` even if the current `device` changes to "keyboard".

+## Granular devicer identifiers

+To get more granular names for devices you can enable the "Use granular device identifiers" setting in Project Settings under Input Helper > Devices.

+## Remapping

 To remap input, have a look at [Input Mapping](./Mapping.md).

 ## Device Tester